TAIsRich/chuwa0116/ShortQuestions/annotations.md

 ## @PreAuthorize
 validate if user has role specified in the brackets

+## @Aspect
+The @Aspect annotation in Spring is used to mark a class as an aspect.

+## @Order
+The @Order annotation is a Spring Framework annotation that can be used to specify the ordering of beans or components within an application context.

+## @Pointcut
+The @Pointcut annotation is typically used in combination with other annotations, such as @Before, @After, or @Around, to define advice that will be executed at the join points matched by the pointcut expression.

+## @AfterThrowing
+pring will automatically generate code that wraps the target method in a try-catch block.
+If the target method throws an exception, the code defined in the annotated method will be executed.

+## @Around
+When the @Around annotation is applied to a method, Spring's AOP mechanism will wrap the target method with the advice method, and will execute the advice method before and/or after the target method execution.

+## @EqualsAndHashCode
+When you annotate a class with @EqualsAndHashCode, the annotation processor generates equals() and hashCode() methods using all non-static, non-transient fields of the annotated class.

+## @Data
+@Data annotation is used to automatically generate the getter and setter methods for the fields of a class.

 ## @Mock
 you can use the @Mock annotation to annotate any field that you want to mock.
 Mockito will then create a mock object of the appropriate type and assign it to the annotated field.